chonghin33/advanced_semantic-stable-agent/README.md

-# Semantic Directive Core – Application Example under SLS
+# Semantic Stable Agent (Practical) – Application Example under SLS

 ## Overview

 This project presents an applied example of the **Semantic Logic System (SLS)** framework, designed and published by Vincent Shing Hin Chong.

-The **Semantic Directive Core** enables a lightweight, modular, and systematic way to process user tasks by dynamically activating five semantic reasoning layers.
+The **Semantic Stable Agent** enables a lightweight, modular, and systematic way to process user tasks by dynamically activating five semantic reasoning layers.

 It serves as an experimental demonstration of how **language-native recursive semantic control** can operate without memory or plugins, purely through structured prompts.

 ## Operational Logic

+A semantic directive core and:
-Every time the agent receives a new input, it activates the following layers sequentially:
+Every time the directive core receives a new input, it activates the following layers sequentially:

 - **Layer 1: Task Initialization**
 - **Layer 2: Goal Refinement**